apple/swift-atomics/README.md

 - Each atomic operation is invoked in client code using a clear, unabbreviated name that directly specifies what that operation does.
 Atomic operations are never implicit -- they are always clearly spelled out.

 - There is no default memory ordering, to avoid accidental (and costly) use of sequential consistency.
-(This is surprisingly common issue in C/C++.)
+(This is a surprisingly common issue in C/C++.)

 - Operations such as compare/exchange prefer to keep input values cleanly separated from results.
 There are no `inout` parameters.